PuddletownDesign/launchd/README.md

 4. Edit the `backup-configs.sh` file for the files that you have on your system.
 Delete all the sections for folders you don't have.

+5. Symlink the files to the LaunchAgents Directory

-5. Load the jobs into lauchd
+6. Load the jobs into launchd

 Done!